SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/group-view.md

 1. Choose to view the diary for **Associates**, **Project**, or **Resource** in the **Select from** field.
 The contents of the list box immediately below the **Select from** field vary depending on what you chose.

-1. Select the users/resources you require and click the right arrow ![icon][img2] to add them to the pane on the right.
+1. Select the users/resources you require and click <i class="ph ph-arrow-circle-right" aria-label="Arrow right"></i> to add them to the pane on the right.
 You can also select users and resources individually by double-clicking them.

 1. The pane on the right displays all the users and resources you added to the group view.
 To remove a user or a resource from this list, select it and click **Delete**.

 1. The selected users and resources will be displayed in the group view in the same order as in the pane on the right.
-To change this order, select a user or resource and click arrow up ![icon][img3] or arrow down ![icon][img4] to move it up or down.
+To change this order, select a user or resource and click <i class="ph ph-arrow-circle-up" aria-label="Arrow up"></i> <i class="ph ph-arrow-circle-down" aria-label="Arrow down"></i> to move it up or down.

 1. Click **Save** after selecting users and resources, or click **Cancel** to close the dialog without saving.
 You are returned to the **View** tab, where you can create appointments for associates, and so forth.